erichare/erichare.github.io/index.md

 ### Step 1

 Create a Jekyll-Boostrap blog if you don't already have one.
+But I do!
 A brief tutorial on building this blog is available [here](/lessons/2012/05/30/jekyll-build-on-windows/).